In Bloom: Plants and Flowers That Are Poisonous to Dogs

 Chewing

 Everyone knows that a table leg is an indoor stick in disguise.
-Slippers are dog toys that always come in a pack of two.
-Meanwhile, cushions are party accessories; when you rip them apart, they create a shower of kapok stuffing that instantly makes any room look more festive.
-If your dog is chewing on the furniture when they’re no longer a puppy, boredom could be to blame.
+Slippers are dog toys that always come in a pack of two and cushions are great fun when you rip them apart.
+But, boredom could be to blame if your dog is chewing on the furniture when they’re no longer a puppy.

 How to keep your dog happy and active